kattaylor511/gks-ashg-2024-unconference/README.md

 project proposals from registered unconference participants.
 More details will be made available on this page closer to the event dates.

+## Application

+We are requesting interested participants to fill out [this](https://forms.gle/rxMpxkcny3LSXBeBA) application form.
+The application will close on Monday, October 14th at 8 AM EST. Applicants will be notified via email of the decision of their application by Friday, October 18th.
+We look forward to your potential participation!

 ## Getting involved

 Check out the repository [proposal tracker](https://github.com/ga4gh/gks-ashg-2024-unconference/issues)